Moineau54/link_extractor/README.md

     └── database.py          # Database operations
 ```

+## Warning

+Running selenium can be a little bit taxing on your system depending on the hardware you run it on.
 ## License

 This project is licensed under the MIT License - see the [LICENSE file](license.md) for details.